roshkondeua/extented-Sshd4a/README.md

 ## User Interface languages:

-Available in Chinese, English, French and German.
+Available in Chinese, English, French, German and Tamil.

 Translations are editable on [Weblate](https://hosted.weblate.org/engage/sshd4a/)